dwhiffing/fury/content/nato/pt/air/body.md

 In another ‘Aircraft for Base’ deal, Germany has supplied Portugal with 50 Dornier Alpha Jets as compensation for using the base at Beja as the Luftwaffe’s air combat training center.
-Although Germany was going to renege on the deal, pressure from the US, UK, France and Spain convinced them to deliver.
+Although Germany was going to renege on the deal (in Northern Fury), pressure from the US, UK, France and Spain convinced them to deliver.
 These aircraft replaced the aging Fiat G.91s in the close support role and the 1950’s era Cessna T-37 Tweet in the attack training role.

 ![](/assets/images/nato/pt/air/image3.jpeg)